 Our approach does not include a strict time limit that would cut off cash assistance to families completely.
-Instead, after the five-year time limit is reached for the TANF program, families would be eligible for cash benefits but at a much lower level.
+Instead, after the five-year time limit is reached for the TANF program, families would be eligible for cash benefits but at a much lower level, as shown in Figure 6.
 The grants would be set at \$300 per month for a family of two, \$375 for a family of three, and \$450 for a family of four or more (generally about two-thirds of the existing grant levels).